-Senator Proxmire and I have introduced a Senate resolution in which we were joined by Senator Buckley and sixteen other cosponsors, directing the Federal Reserve to increase the money supply rapidly enough this year to promote economic recovery.
+Senator Proxmire and I introduced, and the Senate passed, a resolution directing the Federal Reserve to increase the money supply rapidly enough this year to promote economic recovery.
 Even though the Fed is an independent agency, it is the creature of the Congress, and I now feel that it is time the creator had some input into the actions of the creature.

-The resolution basically does three things:
+The resolution, basically, does three things: